BedrockStreaming/tech.bedrockstreaming.com/_posts/2025-06-23-video-player-mse-introduction.md

 tags: [TVJS, smartTV, web, javascript, frontend, player, video]
 color: rgb(251,87,66)
 language: en
+thumbnail: "/images/posts/2025-06-23-video-player-mse-introduction/thumbnail.jpeg"
 ---

-Streaming is now everywhere and used by almost everyone, but do you know how it works behind the frame?
+Streaming is now everywhere, an indispensable part of our daily lives, used by almost everyone for entertainment, communication, and learning.
+It appears effortless, almost magical, as high-quality video instantly appears on our screens.
+But beneath that seamless playback lies a complex and fascinating architecture of web technologies.
+Have you ever wondered what truly happens behind the frame to bring those pixels to life, adapting to your network, and ensuring a smooth experience right within your browser?
+Join us as we pull back the curtain and demystify the magic of modern web video playback.

 Let's say you want to create a player to watch your favorite TV Show.